Characterizations of Matrix Valued Asymmetric Truncated Toeplitz Operators: Introduction

 Two important examples of operators from $\mathcal{MT}(\Theta )$ are the model operators It is known that each $C_0$ contraction with finite defect indices is unitarily equivalent to $S_{\Theta}$ for some operator valued inner function $\Theta$ (see \cite[Chapter IV]{NF}).
-On the other hand, operators from $\mathcal{MT}(\Theta_{1},\Theta_{2})$ with certain bounded analytic symbols appear as the operators intertwining $S_{\Theta_{1}}$ and $S_{\Theta_{2}}$ (see \cite[p.
-238]{berc}).

-Some algebraic properties of MTTO's were studied in \cite{KT}, while the asymmetric case was investigated in \cite{RK2}.
-Here we continue the investigation started in \cite{RK2}.

 Sections 2 and 3 contain preliminary material on spaces of vector valued functions (Section 2), model spaces and MATTO's (Section 3).
 In Section 4 we consider some model space operators and their action on $\mathcal{MT}(\Theta_{1},\Theta_{2})$.
 Section 5 is devoted to characterizations of MATTO's in terms of $S_{\Theta_{1}}$, $S_{\Theta_{2}}$ and their adjoints.
+In Section 6 we consider the notion of shift invariance of operators from $\mathcal{MT}(\Theta_{1},\Theta_{2})$.
+In section 7 we use modified compressed shift to characterize MATTO's.